 I find the tuner to be unreliable as it usually reads a half to whole step off from the desired note.

 The tone it will give your guitar is fantastic.

 It can sound a little synthetic at times.

 Not always- but a small digital/ synthetic buzz comes through when you fret out or tack on.
 Kinda unnatural for an acoustic.

 It doesn't scratch well.
 Actually it doesn't capture scratching across the strings at all.
 I play with my fingers without a pic and it doesn't do well capturing subtleties or finesse of playing.
 Finally, I find the choices of guitar profiles kinda limited.
 I play a Gibson J45 rosewood and a Martin J40 Jumbo.
 Neither guitar is available as a profile.
 I don't find either to be that rare.
 I really wanted it for my J45 but it can't seem to emulate a similar sound.
 For the money I should have bought a nice condenser mic.
 Not bad, but really not for me.

-A really good do all pedal for acousticA really good pedal.
+A really good pedal.
 It's doing everything I was hoping for.

 We have a Demo model available for just $314.95.
 Learn more